hailin-du/Path-to-Data-Science/Chapter5_Notes.md

     print('You are old enough to vote!')
     print('Have you registered to vote yet?')
 ```
+> You are old enough to vote!
 ## 5.3.2 if-else Statment
-#### if condition didn't pass, we use else to excute another operation
+#### if a condition didn't pass, we use else (another) condition to excute another operation
 ```
 age = 17
 if age >= 18: # Condition True - excute this part